Want the perfect workout program?

 Lean Body Mass = Total body Weight - Fat Mass

 The key is finding fat mass, which requires a little calculation.
 First, we need to estimate your body fat percentage.
 Notice that I said estimate.
 All forms of body fat analysis are estimations.
 Some are just better guesses than others.
-If you have access to a Dexa Scan, Bod Pod, Bioelectrical Impedance scale, or someone skilled with skin calipers, use that value for your body fat.
+If you have access to body composition tests like a Dexa Scan, Bod Pod, Bioelectrical Impedance scale, or someone skilled with skin calipers, use that value for your body fat.

 Otherwise, I have an easy yet unscientific range to get us in the ballpark.
 The discrepancy between men and women comes down to different levels of essential body fat.
 It's between 2-4% for men, and for women, it's 8-12%.
 So, there is about an 8% difference between men and women at the same level of leanness.